 All Master's students complete a "culminating experience" at the end of their program.
 This final step is satisfied through either the Plan A or Plan B option.
-You will officially declare whether you are on Plan A or B at the time your Program of Study is submitted.

-Plan A (Thesis or Project)
+Plan A (Thesis)

 Plan A is completed with a thesis that will be published in the San Diego State Library.
-(A small number of programs require their Plan A students to complete and publish a comprehensive project that does not take the form of a traditional thesis.)
 A thesis is the written product of a systematic study of a significant problem; it states the major assumptions, explains the significance of the undertaking, sets forth the sources for and the methods of gathering information, and analyzes the data, and offers a conclusion or recommendation.
 The finished product evidences originality, critical and independent thinking, appropriate organization, language, and format, high level of writing competency, and thorough documentation.